jshaffer94247/Extracting-Flood-Depths-From-Imagery/README.md

 ## Future Improvements
 ---
-Extract latitude and longitude from EXIF OR user input Determine elevation based on location
+* Extract latitude and longitude from EXIF OR user input
+* Determine elevation based on location
-Project flood level to surrounding area at simliar elevation
+* Project flood level to surrounding area at similar elevation
+* Explore image variety; ensure model isn't using a something like the height of the water in the image